Ewondo language

 Ewondo is a Bantu language.
-It is a dialect of the Beti language (Yaunde-Fang), and is intelligible with Bulu, Eton, and Fang.
+It is a language of the Beti people, and is intelligible with Eton.

-In 2011 there was a concern among Cameroonian linguists that the language was being displaced in the country by French.
+In 2011, there was a concern among Cameroonian linguists that the language was being displaced in the country by French.

 Distribution

 Ewondo (Beti) covers the whole of the departments of Mfoundi, Mefou-et-Afamba, Mefou-et-Akono, Nyong-et-So'o, Nyong-et-Mfoumou (Central Region), and part of Océan Department (Southern Region).

 History

 The Ewondo language originated in the forests south of the Sanaga river.